Ibexian/EastMeetsKitchen/_posts/2016-08-02-fluffy-scallion-pancakes-'shou-zhua-bing'.md

 For the Dough:

-1. Mix togther the flour and salt.
+1. Mix together the flour and salt.
 Add in the boiling water and mix until combined.
 Add in the cold water and mix until the flour has absorbed all the water.
 2. On a flour surface, need the dough for about 5 minutes, until it is less sticky and a ball can be formed.
 Set aside for 30 minutes to one hour.

 For the Roux: